Chameleon (American band)

-Chameleon is a late 1970s/early 1980s American rock band founded by Charlie Adams.
+Chameleon was an American rock band active from the late 1970s through the early 1980s.
+It was founded by Charlie Adams.
 Chameleon made Billboard charts and was renowned for Adams’ two-axis revolving, upside-down drum set, which he played in live concerts and on MTV.
-The band toured extensively (sponsored by the Miller Brewing Co.) performing up to 260 shows a year.
+The band toured extensively, (sponsored by the Miller Brewing Co.) performing up to 260 shows a year.
 Band members have included Adams, drums, vocals, and percussion; Yanni, keyboards and synthesizers; Dugan McNeill, lead vocals and bass guitars; Johnny Donaldson, all guitars; Mark Anthony, lead vocals and keyboards; Peter Diggins, lead vocals and main guitars; Donny Paulson, guitars, vocals.